ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-6-2.md

-# Techniques for Providing Diversity and Inclusion Training and Resources

 In this chapter, we will explore effective techniques for providing diversity and inclusion training and resources in order to foster a welcoming workplace environment.
 By implementing these techniques, organizations can promote diversity, nurture inclusivity, and ensure equal opportunities for all employees.